April 13, 2023 | Net Health

 In the 1970s, with the rise of computer technology, healthcare facilities began to adopt solutions to help manage their financial operations.
 This shift allowed for the shift to processing claims faster and more accurately, which improved the overall efficiency of the revenue cycle management process.

 The introduction of these systems also allowed for the creation of standardized billing codes, which made it easier to submit claims to insurance companies, also resulting in better reimbursement.
+Today, RCM software solutions are more comprehensive, giving health systems technology solutions that can keep revenue integrity, minimize revenue leakage and monitor revenue cycles to achieve better financial outcomes.

 Introduction of HIPAA